hunterjackson/docs/source/mqtt.rst

 Check for records in Kafka
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check Kafka with the console consumer the topic for kjson (the Mqtt payload was a json and we translated that into a Kafka Connect Struct)
+Check for records in Kafka with the console consumer. the topic for kjson (the Mqtt payload was a json and we translated that into a Kafka Connect Struct)

 .. sourcecode:: bash